soumyanayar/NEU-Info6150-Fall2021/samples/react-carousel/README.md

   - And I understand that they can be visually impressive and this makes them arguably good portfolio pieces
     - Just make sure you understand the issues they have
 - This is a very, very basic example.
 Some features you might want to add:
+  - Making the buttons transparent overlays over the slides instead of at the sides
+    - make sure they can still get focus and be visible then
   - a tab-like control of dots/thumbnails/titles allowing you to:
     - See how many slides there are
     - Jump directly to a given slide